Homicide and Domestic Violence

 - Perpetrators’ in-laws and parents of his girlfriend were the third largest group of victims (9%).

-- Over one third (60) of the 160 non-fatal child victims were on the premises during the killing of their mothers or other family members.
+- 60 of the 63 non-fatal child victims whose information was known were on the premises during the killing of their mothers or other family members.

 For Asian immigrant and refugee women, community or family-generated risks include violent and credible threats by male and female in-laws, blocking victims from seeking help by threatening them with deportation and/or loss of home and children, adding to the batterer’s victim-blaming tactics, arranging a contract killing (in her home country), and prohibiting and ostracizing abused women from leaving or seeking divorce.
 In some communities, e.g., this can include making it known that separated/divorced women will not be buried by the batterer’s family even if he kills her – given the importance of burial rituals, such practices put women at elevated risk for staying in abusive situations despite escalating danger.